awesometic/207lab_iot_project/README.md

 This repository is for the project that has been performing by 207 laboratory at Suwon University since 2015.
 11.<br>
 And this is supported by Hanium ICT mentoring program<br>

+### Project members
+Yang Deokgyu
+Lee Yutaek
+Sim Jeounghyeon
+Baek Soyoung
+Kang Eunjeoung
+Kim Seoungwang (Not be in this project officially)

 ## What is this project?
 Simply, the service of this project is to provide a solution that is associated with attendance management of the employees of any organization including any company or enterprise, school and so on<br>
 With this service, the administrators can know all about attendance status of all of employees more easily<br>